9cordy/2025-CAD/readme.md

-# 2025 Special Topics on Computer-Aided Design (CAD)
+# 2025 Special Topics in Computer-Aided Design (CAD)

-This repository contains two algorithmic projects implemented for the "Special Topics on Computer-Aided Design" course in 2025.
+This repository contains two algorithmic projects implemented for the "Special Topics in Computer-Aided Design" course in 2025.
 The implementations focus on front-end logic synthesis and timing verification methodologies.

 ---